Vipea/project/logbook.md

 ## 07/06
 Created one big JSON file where all the increases and decreases for all individual species per location and per year are put together.
 Afterwards I integrated this JSON file with my circular bar plot.
 It is properly working.

+## 11/06
+Created two select elements, one select element to change the location that updates the total fauna change in a location, the other element to change the species to show the increase or decline for all species belonging to that group in a certain year.
+Created two update functions, changeCircle() and changeLine().
+The former changes the circular bar plot whenever the user changes the species and the last one changes the line graph whenever the user changes location.